 - Slowly mix in the dry ingredients to the wet.
 The mixture may begin to crumble as it is mixing together.
-If so, add 1 tbsp of almond milk or other non-dairy milk into the thick cookie dough.
-The mixture should begin to stick together.
-(Add no more than 3 tbsp almond milk)*
+Slowly drizzle in the almond milk until the mixture begins to stick together.
+Add no more than 1/4 cup almond milk.

-- Mix in the chocolate chops.
+- Mix in the chocolate chips.
+If time permits, transfer the dough into the fridge for 15-30 minutes.
 The cookie dough will be very thick, but sticky enough to form into balls.

 - Bake for 10 minutes.
 The edges will be firm but the cookies will still be soft in the middle.
 This is fine as they will firm up as they cool.